jiseongnoh/docs-site/docs/guides/concepts/bc-slashing.md

 Transaction Type  | Pay in BNB |
 -- | -- |
 Unjail A Smart Chain Validator | 1 |
-Submit Byzaitine Behavior Evidence of A Smart Chain Validator | 10 |
+Submit Byzantine Behavior Evidence of A Smart Chain Validator | 10 |

 ## Commands